 The Society for Human Resource Management (SHRM) advocates creating a coaching culture, “Historically, organizations used external coaches who focused their efforts on the C-suite or other organizational leaders.
 However, organizations are realizing that coaching can have a significant impact in developing employees outside its leadership ranks—such as when used with Millennials, who may expect feedback beyond an annual performance review.
 They also are viewing it as a way to deal with the looming productivity crisis and labor shortage that is expected to continue for the next 10 to 15 years.”

-But not every company opts to hire outside professionally-credentialed coaches.
-Instead, companies are finding better bang for their buck by mobilizing internal coaches and practicing peer-to-peer coaching, giving mangers a way to better bond with employees and build internal and team relationships.
+Not every company opts to hire outside professionally credentialed coaches.
+Instead, companies are finding a better bang for their buck by mobilizing internal coaches and practicing peer-to-peer coaching, giving managers a way to better bond with employees and build internal and team relationships.
 According to the 2010 Executive Coaching Survey, conducted by the Conference Board, 63% of organizations use some form of internal coaching.

-Some companies offer coach training to mangers and peers, but the reality is, many managers don’t know where to begin.
+Some companies offer coach training to managers and peers, but the reality is many managers don’t know where to begin.
 Professional coach organizations like the Growth Coach, begin the coaching process by administering short behavioral surveys as a springboard to discuss personal attributes and goals.
-For in-depth insight into human behavior, interaction and compatibility, many coaches become Certified in Behavioral Analysis to better utilize behavioral data from reports.
+For an in-depth insight into human behavior, interaction, and compatibility, many coaches become Certified in DISC Behavioral Analysis to better utilize behavioral data from reports.

 Coaching objectives, broadly speaking, are to increase performance, effectiveness, identify strengths, broaden thinking, and create a goal plan, according to the Center for Creative Leadership.